bakomate2/CatalogElectionCLI/README.md

 - Add these executables to your PATH so you can run them from anywhere in the terminal (optional)

 ## Usage
-You can run the following commands from anywhere in the terminal:
+You can run the following commands from the terminal:
 - `catalog <captcha_code>` to login to Catalog
 - `election <captcha_code>` to login to Election